United States Academic Decathlon: History

 Academic Decathlon was founded in 1968 by Robert Peterson, the superintendent of schools in Orange County, California.
 Marvin Cobb, the executive director of the California Academic Decathlon in 2003, said after Peterson's death that Peterson intended the competition to encourage not only the highest-level students who already competed in academic competitions ("[adding] a little glory," as President of the Orange County Academic Decathlon Association put it in 1970), but also to "change C students' lives".
 The inaugural competition, held in December 1968, hosted 103 students from 20 local high schools.
 At first only regional contests were held, organized by the Orange County Academic Decathlon Corporation (OCAD) with the assistance of the Orange County Department of Education.
 In 1971, when the grand jury recommended that the Orange County Department of Education should no longer play a part in the competition, full control was handed over to the OCAD.

 In 1979, the first statewide competition was held, and just over two years later, the newly formed United States Academic Decathlon Association held the first national competition in April 1982 at Loyola Marymount University in California—200 high schools from 16 states and the District of Columbia competed for the chance to attend.
 Peterson, inspired by the 1984 Summer Olympics in Los Angeles, hoped to make Academic Decathlon an international event.
 At the 1984 Nationals, 32 states as well as Canada, Mexico, New Zealand and South Korea fielded teams.
 The inclusion of foreign countries did not become a regular occurrence, however.
 There was no more international participation until 1989, when teams from Northern Ireland and Rio de Janeiro competed.
 Since then, only a handful of international schools have competed.

-After a 1986 trial competition, Dr. Peterson founded a "International Decathlon for Academics" in 1990.
+After a 1986 trial competition, Dr. Peterson founded an "International Decathlon for Academics" in 1990.
 Competitions were held in 1990, 1991 and 1992, but for a number of reasons the competition did not continue.
 In April 2009, USAD announced that it would be regularly hosting an online international competition, the International Academic Decathlon, after a successful trial event in 2008; however, all 2009 participants but Southbank opted out, leading USAD to issue Southbank an invitation to attend the 2009 U.S. National Competition instead.